Dear Kendrick Lamar,

 You recently released a very catchy tune called “The Blacker the Berry” regarding your antipathy towards white people.
 Mr. Rembert Browne, writer for the popular sports/pop culture website Grantland.com, wrote a response to this song wondering how the villains of your story, whites (or perhaps non-blacks in general), might react to your lyrics.
 I think that’s a fascinating question, so let’s get right into the “sweeter juices.”

-The first thing I notice, Mr. Lamar, is that your conception of the enemy presupposes his incredible strength.
-I mean, wow, what amazing, near omnipotence the whites of the world possess to “church me with your fake prophesizing that I’mma be just another slave in my head” and “[make] me a killer, emancipation of a real nigga.”
+The first thing I notice, Mr. Lamar, is that the conception of the enemy in this song presupposes his incredible strength.
+The whites of the world possess power to “church me with your fake prophesizing that I’mma be just another slave in my head” and “[make] me a killer, emancipation of a real nigga.”

-I mean, I can evidently enslave you through the power of my religious suggestions (though as a relatively quiet deist in the vein of Voltaire, I’m not sure what those are) and make a murderer of you with nothing more than, I don’t even know.
+I can evidently enslave the protagonist of the song through the power of my religious suggestions (though as a relatively quiet deist in the vein of Voltaire, I’m not sure what those are) and make a murderer of the protagonist with nothing more than, I don’t even know.
 Perhaps my presence?
-I had never thought of myself as this kind of demigod, but to conceive of myself in the same terms with which you seem to conceive of “my” people, it sure is empowering.
-Might I suggest that conceiving of yourself in the opposite terms, the injured mouse in the paws of whitey’s inexorable and infinite power, might be somewhat disempowering for “your” people?
+I had never thought of myself as this kind of demigod, but to conceive of myself in the same terms with which your character seems to conceive of “my” people, it sure is empowering.
+Might I suggest that conceiving of oneself in the opposite terms, the injured mouse in the paws of whitey’s inexorable and infinite power, might be somewhat disempowering?
 Might there not be a better chance of success for oppressed blacks who view whites as normal folks, who can be out-competed and overcome just like anybody else?
+Maybe it’s all just a character portrait.

-I mean, you do get a villain for the desired comic book morality system and an automatic excuse for failures, and that is comforting.
-But is that moral clarity more desirable than seeing your enemies for what they actually are?
-Perhaps that question depends on whether you prefer moral or actual victories.
-I sincerely hope you prefer the latter.
+I mean, there is a villain for the desired comic book morality system and an automatic excuse for failures, and that is comforting.
+But is that moral clarity more desirable than seeing enemies for what they actually are?

-As for the vileness of your enemies, we find many examples in this gloriously enjoyable song.
+As for the vileness of the villains in your narrative, we find many examples in this gloriously enjoyable song.
 “You hate my people, your plan is to terminate my culture, you’re fuckin’ evil I want you to recognize that I’m a proud monkey, you vandalize my perception but can’t take style from me.”

 While I get what you’re going for, Mr. Lamar, I do find a problem or two with the good and evil narrative as constructed.
 Marcus Garvey, who you admiringly mention as a beacon of black pride in this very song, in a sense got what he wanted.
 If evil is a property of a racial group, black nationalism’s project to remove the noble, oppressed slaves from white dominated America to black Africa should have ushered in an era of black prosperity and justice.
 Unfortunately, this fails to explain the immense crappiness of Liberia then and now, including the fact that former slaves, upon arriving in Liberia, enslaved the locals.
 If, as I suspect, oppression comes from a combination of being weak and easy to distinguish, then both the African enslavement in America and the Liberian clusterfuck make a lot more sense.